sixP-NaraKa/DiscordBot/README.md

 - **!rank "player name"**

-*This command retrieves the current rank, rating, total games played, winrate (%) as well as the current win-streak and the amount of dropped (disconnected) games.
+*This command retrieves the current rank, rating, total games played, winrate (%) as well as the current win-streak and the amount of dropped (disconnected) games from a given player.
 All thanks to the aoe2.net/#api.

 If the player name is omitted, the request will retrieve the latest successful result, if available.*

 <img src="/resources/images/aoe2_rank_command_discord.png" alt="AoE2:DE - Player stats"/>